TokoBapak/.github/docs/application/architecture.md

 - Analytics service —> Listen to Kafka/Redpanda for anything, and insert into an [OLAP database](https://www.ibm.com/topics/olap)
 - Recommendation service (optional) —> Acquire user's movement from OLAP database over time, and create a product recommendation based on the behavior
 - Promotion service —> handles coupons and automatic applied promotion on user's shopping cart
-- Image proxy service (optional) —> Convert image from blob storage to some relevant versions (black and white for sold out, etc)
+- Image proxy service (optional) —> Convert image from blob storage to some relevant versions (black and white for sold out, etc.)
 - Payment service —> Calls third party payment gateway and keep track of payment statuses
 - Notification service —> Listen to Kafka/Redpanda "notification" topic to send notification to user via email or mobile push notification
 - Shipping service —> Calls third party shipping providers and keep track of shipping statuses